Luleå

 Sweden has reached the climate goals from the Kyoto protocol.
 The main reason for this success in climate politics is the nation-wide expansion of efficient district heating, supplied by non-fossil energy sources.
 Accounting for half of Swedish heating, district heating has gone from being almost exclusively powered by fossil fuels in the 1980s, to using renewable energy and recycled heat for 90% of its demand in 2017.

 Therefore, the challenge for this demo-site is to use fuel cells to apply an innovative waste heat recovery experiment.
-Excess heat will be recovered from a data centre in Luleå to feed into an existing local district heating network, while generated electricity power will be used for the data centre.
+Excess heat will be recovered from the fuel cells preheated by a data centre in Luleå to feed into an existing local district heating network, while generated electricity power will be used for the data centre.

 Technologies of Luleå demo site:

-The excess heat from the data centres will be recovered by liquid cooling technology and boosted to temperatures suitable for supplying the Luleå’s district heating by fuel cell technology.
+The excess heat of the data centre module will be recovered by liquid cooling technology and boosted to temperatures suitable for supplying the Luleå’s district heating – powered by fuel cell technology.

 The demonstration case proposes a cogeneration system thanks to the integration of fuel cells: fuel cells have the ability to produce direct current electricity power as well as a grade of heat for potential recovery using biogas or hydrogen as fuel.